 It didn't go well.

 Schizophrenia.
-Sort of like "Sales Manufacturing" or "R&D in Accounting".I found it interesting that the more technical and/or engineering minded people were the, shall we say, more up front about thinking the idea was stupid.
+Sort of like 'Sales Manufacturing' or 'R&D in Accounting'.
+Nick Chuvakhin A jack of many trades and a master of some…I found it interesting that the more technical and/or engineering minded people were the, shall we say, more up front about thinking the idea was stupid.
 The couple of marketers that responded said things like this: